 50 The Old Man and the Sea Quotes With Page Numbers

-The Old Man and the Sea, by Ernest Hemingway, is about an old fisherman on the coast of Cuba named Santiago.
+Ernest Hemingway’s The Old Man and the Sea is about an old fisherman named Santiago who lives on the Cuban coast.

-Santiago hasn’t been able to catch a fish for 84 days.
+Santiago hasn’t caught a fish for 84 days.

 His apprentice, Manolin, continues to help him despite his parents telling him to work for another fisherman.